Understanding the Term: Accounting Rate of Return

 |ARR = Average net profit / Initial investment|

-Here, the average net profit is the profit that the company makes from an investment or a project after the deduction of all the expenses associated with the project.
-The expenses will include the operating expenses, taxes, and interest that the company will pay for the implementation of that project.
-We also take into account the annual depreciation amount in case of fixed assets or machinery, etc. The quantum of depreciation is also deducted from the annual profits to arrive at the final net profit/net return the investment is going to fetch.
+Here, the average net profit is the profit that the company makes from an investment or a project after deducting all the expenses associated with the project.
+The expenses will include the operating expenses, taxes, and interest that the company will pay for implementing that project.
+We also consider the annual depreciation amount in case of fixed assets or machinery, etc. The quantum of depreciation is also deducted from the annual profits to arrive at the final net profit/net return the investment is going to fetch.

 Also, we take the average of the net profits earned over the years during the investment period.
 To calculate the average net profit, we divide the total profits that the company makes from that project by the number of years into consideration.